Prominvestbank: History

-In 1959, the bank was reorganized into the All-Union Bank for Financing of Capital Investments (Budbank of the USSR).
-It assumed the operations of the Bank for Financing of Communal and House Building (Tsekombank), communal banks, Agrarian Bank and Trade Bank.
+The history of the bank went back to the early 1920s, with the establishment of the soviet Prombank in 1922 and the opening on 1 January 1923 of its All-Ukrainian Office in Kharkiv.
+In 1936-1937, the All-Ukrainian Office of Prombank was relocated to Kyiv.
+During the reconstruction period that followed World War II, the bank participated actively in restoring various key industrial enterprises, including the reconstruction of Dnipro Hydroelectric Power Station, development of the Donbass coal-mines and other projects of national importance.

+In 1959, Prombank was merged into the Construction Bank of the USSR, or Stroybank.
 As a result, in addition to financing industrial, transport and communication enterprises, the bank started lending to the education and housing sectors.
-During this period Budbank was responsible for financing approx. 70% of all capital investments in the Ukrainian economy.
-In 1987, the Central Committee of the Communist Party and the Council of Ministers of the USSR adopted a resolution under which Budbank was reorganized into the Industrial and Construction Bank of the USSR (Prombudbank of the USSR).
+During this period, Stroybank was responsible for financing approx. 70% of all capital investments in the Ukrainian economy.
+In 1987, the Central Committee of the Communist Party and the Council of Ministers of the USSR adopted a resolution under which Stroybank was reorganized into the Industrial and Construction Bank of the USSR, known as Promstroybank in Russian and Prombudbank in Ukrainian.

 The independence of Ukraine opened a new chapter of the Bank’s development.
-On the 26th of August 1992 Prombudbank was re-organised into its present form: the Ukrainian Joint-Stock Commercial Industrial and Investment Bank (Prominvestbank of Ukraine).
-On June 27, 2001 the name of the bank was changed to Joint Stock Commercial Industrial & Investment Bank (Prominvestbank).
+On 26 August 1992, Prombudbank was re-organised as a joint-stock company named the Industrial and Investment Bank, in shorthand Prominvestbank of Ukraine.
+On June 27, 2001, the name of the bank was changed to Joint Stock Commercial Industrial & Investment Bank (Prominvestbank).